 Google Maps is very helpful when planning a road trip like this, as you can add in all of the intermediate waypoints and determine the distance and time taken between them to help you to spread the trip out evenly over the allotted days.
 You can then save (and share) each stage separately for use in the Google Maps Navigator on each day of travel.
 It's also easy to send your constructed itinerary to other people for input and approval.
-All of this isn't really possible with the Android app, but using Google Maps in a browser in Android works quite well, and using Google Maps in a browser in Windows works best.
+All of this isn't really possible with the Android app, but using Google Maps in a browser in Android works quite well, and using Google Maps in a browser on a computer works best.

 Would you like to add something, or ask a question?
 Add a comment below (you can leave the 'Website' field blank):